Castles & Palaces in Austria

 • Schloss Hof: Tour the magnificent chambers of the palace.
 The reconstructed Baroque garden with its maze is very popular.

-• Rosenburg Castle is perched high above the Kamptal on a massive rock.
+• Rosenburg Castle: Is perched high above the Kamptal on a massive rock.
 And above, the birds of prey from the local falconry circle the skies.

-• Rosenau Castle is a Baroque building which houses the world's only Masonic Museum.
+• Rosenau Castle: Is a Baroque building which houses the world's only Masonic Museum.

 • Schallaburg Castle: At the 1,000-year-old Schallaburg, exciting exhibitions take place every year.
 Equally impressive are the 1,600 terracotta figures in the arcade courtyard.